SmCTwelve/f1-bot/README.md

 Some commands take parameters to refine the results, such as to filter to a specific driver.
 All `year` and `round` parameters are optional and if not specified will default to the most recent race.
 Commands which include lap data will not work for seasons before 2018.

-- `round`: This can be the circuit location, GP name or the round number in the season.
+- `round`: This can be the location, Grand Prix name or the round number in the season.
 A partial name will attempt to search for a matching event.
+E.g. "Silverstone", "British".

-E.g. "Bahrain", "Silverstone".
-Try to be specific to prevent false matches.
+🔧 Try to be specific to prevent false matches; using the shorthand name "Spa" instead of "Spa-Francorchamps" will return a match for "Spain", so it's better to use the country name "Belgium" instead.

 - `driver`: Can be the driver surname, 3-letter abbreviation or number.